linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 ### 1. Exporting the Logs to Loki
 If you are running your containers in a server and want to expose logs related to these containers to Loki, [Vector](https://github.com/timberio/vector) can be a handy tool.
 You can also use [Promtail](https://grafana.com/docs/Loki/latest/clients/promtail/)  to push the logs to Loki.
 Other supported clients for Loki are listed [here](https://grafana.com/docs/Loki/latest/clients/).

-## Visualization of the metrics and Logs
+## Visualization of the metrics and logs
 To visualize the Prometheus metrics and Loki logs in Grafana, the [Prometheus data source plugin](https://www.prometheus.io/docs/visualization/grafana/#grafana-support-for-prometheus) in Grafana needs to be configured.
 First, login to Grafana as admin with [default credentials](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in).
-Then, follow the instuctions specified in the official documentation of [Prometheus data source plugin](https://www.prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source)  and [Loki data source plugin](https://grafana.com/docs/grafana/latest/datasources/Loki/#adding-the-data-source) to setup the plugins.
+Then, follow the instructions specified in the official documentation of [Prometheus data source plugin](https://www.prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source)  and [Loki data source plugin](https://grafana.com/docs/grafana/latest/datasources/Loki/#adding-the-data-source) to set up the plugins.

 ### Exploring Loki and Prometheus
 Both the data sources of Loki and Prometheus provide [exploring functionalities](https://monitor.efpf.linksmart.eu/grafana/explore).